ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: channel_count

     Indicates the number of channels that NI-DCPower supports for the instrument that was chosen when  the current session was opened.
-For channel-based attributes, the IVI engine maintains a separate  cache value for each channel.
+For channel-based properties, the IVI engine maintains a separate  cache value for each channel.

     The following table lists the characteristics of this property.